KrzysztofDK/4.End-to-End-Sales-Analysis-Forecasting-System-for-E-Commerce/README.md

 Stack: Python, Pandas, SQL, ML, ANN/LSTM, Power BI, Streamlit, GitHub, Docker.

 ## 🧠 About the Project
-The project's goal is to create an intelligent sales analysis and forecasting system for an e-commerce platform that allows for the analysis of customer data, product ratings, and sales trends.
-The system provides a user interface for prediction, customer classification, and sentiment analysis based on transaction data and reviews.
+The project's goal is to create sales analysis and forecasting system for an e-commerce platform that allows for the analysis of customer classification, review sentiment analysis and forecasting sales trends.
+The program provides a user interface for prediction in streamlit app.

 ## 📁 Dataset
 Dataset taken from Kaggle -> https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce